 exposed to the natural weathering processes.

-3. Prolonged saturaton with water caused by leaks in pipes and
+3. Prolonged saturation with water caused failures in the roof or flashing above or by leaks in pipes and

 gutters, open joints or ground moisture: The prolonged

 presence of water in conjunction with natural freeze/thaw